 At Korea International School arrival points, faculty greet students with (masked!) smiles, temperature checks, and a pump of hand sanitizer.
 Students and faculty follow arrows taped to the floor, to minimize crowding and bumps in the hall.
 Classroom teachers ventilate learning spaces.
 Lunch tables are set with plexiglass dividers with more space between students.
 And, of course, everyone wears masks.

 But the hope and uncertainty!
-Around the world, schools open with a plan, plans B through Z at the ready, determined to manage this unpredictable time.
-So KIS too, celebrating the adaptability of our students, faculty and families.
-Since late January, schools in East Asia have adapted daily schedules, lessons and assessment, reimagining and collaborating to support student learning and the school community.
+Around the world, schools open with a plan—plans B through Z at the ready—determined to manage this unpredictable time.
+KIS was no different and celebrates the adaptability of our students, faculty, and families.
+Since late January, schools in East Asia have adapted daily schedules, lessons, and assessments, reimagining and collaborating to support student learning and the school community.

 Let’s also consider how to care for ourselves and others, so the work we do together is sustainable.
 Good sleep, mindful nutrition, and movement keep our minds and bodies healthy and engaged.
 Scheduling activities that are restful or reviving to you is also important.
 With so much beyond our control this school year, note what you can influence or change to ensure balance in your own life.
 KIS encourages all students, teachers and families to practice compassion for self and others this school year, allowing for healthy minds and bodies, ready for what comes next.